 Naloxone and Overdose Prevention

-Get naloxone (narcan) & Training
+Get naloxone (Nasal and intramuscular) & Training

-Call or text 207-370-9445 for free naloxone and overdose prevention education anywhere in Maine.
+Call or text 207-319-8284 for free naloxone and overdose prevention education anywhere in Maine.
 You can also order online here in either English or Spanish.
 We prioritize naloxone distribution to people who use drugs, close friends and family.
 We offer trainings at our syringe access programs (contact your local program) or through our community distributor network.
 We also offer virtual trainings with mail delivery - check out our calendar or social media for updated days/times of community virtual trainings.

 Questions about intramuscular naloxone?
 Check out this FAQ from Remedy Alliance and our handout on facts vs myths of IM naloxone!